Antzy21/Checkerboard/Checkerboard/README.md

 - `switchValueAtCoordinates (coords: coordinates) (bitMap: bitMap)`: Switches the bit value at a specific coordinate.

-- `IsolateValues (bitMap: bitMap)`: Isolates the coordinates of positive values in bitmap format.
+- `isolateValues (bitMap: bitMap)`: Isolates the coordinates of positive values in bitmap format.
 Returns a list of `bitMaps` where each has a single bit in common with the given bitmap.

 ### CoordinatesCollection Module